syncfusion-content/uwp-docs/uwp/Calendar/Appearance-and-Styling.md

 ## Changing Selected Date Background

-The background of selected date can be set using `SelectedDateBackground` property.
+The background of the selected date can be set using the `SelectedDateBackground` property.

 {% tabs %}